amitkgupta/tensorflow_lstm_rnn_example/README.md

 feeds the data to the training process multiple times (for a more accurate model) in batches (for efficiency).

-`test.py` loads testing data from `load_data.py`, and restors the Tensorflow computation graph from the paths determined by `save_location.py`.
+`test.py` loads testing data from `load_data.py`, and restores the Tensorflow computation graph from the paths determined by `save_location.py`.
 It then tests the accuracy of the trained model against the test data.

-Currently, the test data is dummy generated data, which is then randomly (but deterministically) shuffled.
+Currently, the loaded data is generated data, which is then randomly (but deterministically) shuffled.
 You can change the `NUM_CLASSES` in `load_data.py` but by default it is `16`.
 Each "observation" corresponds to a number in `range(2**(NUM_CLASSES-1))`.
 The "class" associated to a number is the number of "1"s appearing in its `NUM_CLASSES-1` digit binary expansion.